Donnie Dacus

-James O. "Donnie" Dacus (born October 12, 1951, in Pasadena, Texas) is an American guitarist, vocalist, actor, songwriter, and co-producer.
+James O. "Donnie" Dacus (born October 12, 1951) is an American guitarist, vocalist, actor, songwriter, and producer.
 He has been a member of the rock bands Chicago and Badfinger.

 Early life

 Dacus grew up in Cleburne, Texas.
 By the age of 14, he was teaching guitar in the local music store and playing with a local band he organized called The Chantels.
 Eventually, the band changed its name to The Shux and won the Battle of the Bands in Dallas, Texas.
 Dacus was subsequently managed by the Beard Brothers out of Fort Worth, Texas.
 Dacus received his big break when he was discovered by the band The Yellow Payges in 1968 during a concert with Buffalo Springfield and The Beach Boys.

 Career

 Dacus has contributed to a number of artists' albums that went Gold, Platinum, and Multi-platinum as a singer, songwriter, and guitarist.
 Dacus’ background vocals may be heard on Billy Joel's "My Life".